gboehl/econpizza/README.rst

     :target: https://badge.fury.io/py/econpizza

 **Econpizza** is a framework to solve and simulate *fully nonlinear* perfect foresight models, with or without heterogeneous agents.
-The package implements the solution method proposed in `Robust Nonlinear Transition Dynamics in HANK <https://gregorboehl.com/live/hank_speed_boehl.pdf>`_ *(Gregor Boehl, 2023, SSRN No. 4433585)*.
+The package implements the solution method proposed in `HANK on Speed: Robust Nonlinear Solutions using Automatic Differentiation <https://gregorboehl.com/live/hank_speed_boehl.pdf>`_ *(Gregor Boehl, 2023, SSRN No. 4433585)*.
 It allows to specify and solve nonlinear macroeconomic models quickly in a simple, high-level fashion.
 Generic and robust routines for steady state search are provided.